Kaleidophon/quirky-quokka/README.md

 DDQN performs better on this task while also having Q-estimates that are closer to the true values
-* Although both algorithms learn to solve the environment **MountainCar-v0** , we suspect that using Deep Neural Networks to parameterize the Q-function leads to unstable and unrealistic Q-values (non-negative)
+* Although both algorithms learn to solve the environment **MountainCar-v0** , we suspect that using Deep Neural Networks to parameterize the Q-function leads to unstable and unrealistic Q-values (non-negative), likely influenced by "deadly triad" (Hasselt et al., 2018).

 ## Conclusion